jcpsantiago/bulgogi/README.md

 To create these numerical representations, and create other interesting variables aka _features_, we must pass data through a preprocessing step aka _feature engineering_.
 If you work in an environment with several data science teams, it is likely several teams have reimplemented the same feature engineering code in different projects.
-This is especially true in polyglot teams (e.g. some people prefer R, others Python).
+This is especially true in polyglot teams (e.g. some people prefer R, others Python, yet a growing number Clojure).

 `bulgogi` is a system to simplify this process, via centralization of concerns and coupling with a feature store [[1](https://www.tecton.ai/blog/what-is-a-feature-store/)]